zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Kenji says, “She’s not my type.”
 “To be someone’s t ype” (type) means to have the characteristics of someone to whom you would be  romantically attracted.
 Some men like women with blond hair.
 Some men like women with brunette hair.
 Me, I like women with hair.
 Whatever it is, you are  interested in a certain kind of person, and that kind of person is your “type.”
 Ken ji says that Joanna is not his type.
 She’s not the kind of woman that he would nor mally be attracted to.
 Angie says, “Then you’re the only one.
 Every guy” – every  man – “I know thinks she’s hot.”
 “To be hot” (hot) is to be very attractive, t o be very good looking.

 “She has a bunch of them at her beck and call,” Ang ie says.
-“She” – again, Joanna – “has a bunch of them at her beck and call. ” A “bunch” (bunch) is a group of something – a group of things or a group o f people.
+“She” – again, Joanna – “has a bunch of them at her beck and call. ” A “bunch” (bunch) is a group of something – a group of things or a group of people.
 In this case, we’re talking about men.
 Joanna has a bunch of men, a lar ge number of men, at her

 beck and call.
 That expression, “at someone’s beck (beck) and call (call),” means you have a lot of people, in this case, who respond  to your requests and your needs immediately.
 If you say, “I have this person at my beck and call,” you mean this person will do whatever you want right aw ay.